JuliaLang/julia/doc/manual/metaprogramming.rst

 making this version still less efficient than the more convenient literal form above.
-Of course, there are still situations where the non-literal form is more convenient: if one needs to interpolate a variable into the regular expression, has to take this more verbose approach; in cases where the regular expression pattern itself is dynamic, potentially changing upon each loop iteration, a new regular expression object must be constructed on each iteration.
-The vast majority of use cases, however, one does not construct regular expressions dynamically, depending on run-time data.
-In this majority of cases, the ability to write regular expressions as compile-time values is, well, invaluable.
+Of course, there are still situations where the non-literal form is more convenient: if one needs to interpolate a variable into the regular expression, one must take this more verbose approach; in cases where the regular expression pattern itself is dynamic, potentially changing upon each loop iteration, a new regular expression object must be constructed on each iteration.
+In the vast majority of use cases, however, regular expressions are not constructed based on run-time data.
+In this majority of cases, the ability to write regular expressions as compile-time values is invaluable.

 The mechanism for user-defined string literals is deeply, profoundly powerful.
 Not only are Julia's non-standard literals implemented using